wireapp/wire-server/src/security-responses/log4shell.rst

 2021-12 - log4shell
 --------------------

-Last updated: 2021-12-13
+Last updated: 2021-12-15

-This page concerns ON-PREMISE (i.e. self-hosted) installations of wire-server as documented in https://docs.wire.com and its possible vulnerability to “log4shell” / CVE-2021-44228.
+This page concerns ON-PREMISE (i.e. self-hosted) installations of wire-server as documented in https://docs.wire.com and its possible vulnerability to “log4shell” / CVE-2021-44228 and CVE-2021-45046.

 Introduction
 ~~~~~~~~~~~~~

-The “log4shell” vulnerability concerns a logging library “log4j” used in Java or JVM software components.
+The “log4shell” vulnerability (`CVE-2021-44228 <https://www.cve.org/CVERecord?id=CVE-2021-44228>`__ and `CVE-2021-45046 <https://www.cve.org/CVERecord?id=CVE-2021-45046>`__) concerns a logging library “log4j” used in Java or JVM software components.

-* Wire-server’s source code is not written in a JVM language, and as such, is not vulnerable
+* Wire-server’s source code is not written in a JVM language (it's written mostly in Haskell), and as such, is not vulnerable.

 * Wire-server makes use of Cassandra, which is running on the JVM, however as of version 2.1 no longer makes use of log4j (it uses logback).
 Since the start of Wire’s on-premise product, we have used Cassandra versions > 3 (currently 3.11), which is not vulnerable.

-* Wire-server makes use of Elasticsearch, which **does use log4j.
+* Wire-server makes use of **Elasticsearch**, which **does use log4j.
 See the section below for details**.

-* All other components Wire-server’s on-premise product relies on are not based on the JVM and as such are not vulnerable:
+* All other components Wire-server’s on-premise current and near-time-future product relies on are not based on the JVM and as such are not vulnerable:

+    * Calling restund/SFT servers: written in C

     * Minio: written in Go